highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/02.server-settings-for-your-domain/docs.md

 The first parameter, **Default Domain Attenuation**, allows you to set the degree to which things get quieter as you get further away from them.
 High Fidelity domains default to a distance attenuation curve roughly like the real world.
 If you see two avatars talking in the distance, you can hear them, but not very well.
 If you approach them, they become more audible in a manner that approximates what you're likely to be used to.

-A domain's default attenuation can be changed in audio settings, so that no matter how far away a sound source is, it still plays at full volume (attenuation = 0).
+A domain's default attenuation can be changed in the **Audio Environment** section of the **Content** dropdown menu, so that no matter how far away a sound source is, it still plays at full volume (attenuation = 0).
 Likewise, the default attenuation for a domain can be set very high (to a max value of 1), making only things very near to you audible.

 ### Noise Muting Threshold